roualdes/bridgestan/c-example/README.md

 This shows how one could write a C program which calls BridgeStan.

-Any compiled language with a C foreign function interface should be able to work on a similar principal.
+Any compiled language with a C foreign function interface and the ability to link against C libraries should be able to work similarly.

 ## Usage - dynamic linking